JuliaData/TypedTables.jl/README.md

 number of rows in a subtable, if you want to continue to use the parent table (of course, `copy` and `deepcopy` are defined to help with this situation).

+One can also index with a `Field` or just a column name with `Val{:name}` to obtain the *raw data* from a single column.
+Indexing with `Val{1}`, etc will result in a type-annotated `Column` containing the data, rather than the raw storage array.

+The `Val`-based indexing can be extended by indexing with a tuple of values (either all `Int`, like `Val{(1,2,3)}`, or `Symbol`, like `Val{(:A,:B,:C)}`) to return a `Table`, similar to the `FieldIndex` method.

+There is also one special column of every `Table`, referenced with the Field `DefaultKey()`, and having field name `:Row`.
+Indexing with this will also return the row-number of the record.

 ### Selecting rows (*selection*)

-Currently, one should create their own function to iterate over rows and selecting the ones you wish to keep.
+Basic iteration over and indexing of rows is implemented by default, similar to Julia `Array`s.
+Currently, one should create their own function to select the rows you wish to keep according to some criteria or tests.

 Convenience functions may be considered in the future.
-Depending on the situation, users may want to create an entirely new table, or simply a `Vector{Bool}` index of the relevant rows as a sort-of view.
+Depending on the situation, users may want to create an entirely new table, or simply a `Vector{Bool}` index of the relevant rows as a "view" of the subset.

 ### Concatenation